jorgebucaran/hyperapp/docs/architecture/actions.md

 ```
 <!-- In the videogame series "Command & Conquer", Kane is the leader of the Brotherhood of Nod and has cheated death at least once.
 One of his catchphrases is "One vision!
 One purpose!" -->

-Now let's see a more well-formed asynchronous runner:
+Now let's see a more well-formed asynchronous effecter:

 ```js
 const runSimpleFetch = async (dispatch, payload) => {